T. W. Rolleston: Family life

 He had eight children, from two marriages.
-His first marriage was to Edith de Burgh (1859-1896), daughter of the Rev. Dr W. de Burgh; and his second, in 1897, was to Maud Brooke, daughter of the Rev. Stopford A. Brooke.
+His first marriage was to Edith de Burgh (1859–1896), daughter of W. de Burgh, and his second, in 1897, was to Maud Brooke, daughter of Stopford Brooke.
+He died unexpectedly at his home in the Hampstead area of London on December 5, 1920.

 Works

 Approximately 168 books are associated with Rolleston, some as writer or editor.
 These are the more prominent works; publication dates listed if known.